juice-shop/multi-juicer/guides/azure/azure.md

 # [WIP] Example Setup with Microsoft Azure

+**NOTE:** This Guide is still a "Work in Progress", if you got any recommendations or issues with it, please post them into the related issue: https://github.com/J12934/juicy-ctf/issues/16

 **WARNING:** The resources created in this guid will cost about \$??/month.
 Make sure to delete the resources as described in Step 5 Deinstallation when you do not need them anymore.